Newborn Care Specialists by Let Mommy Sleep

 Why Standards Matter

 In most U.S. states there is no licensing requirement for night nannies or newborn care specialists.
-No oversight body.
-No formal complaint process.
-A family who receives unsafe care has no regulatory recourse — and nothing prevents that caregiver from working with another family the next day.
+A family who receives unsafe care has no regulatory recourse and nothing prevents that caregiver from working with another family the next day.
+At the same time, caregivers who have been falsely accused or simply had a misunderstanding with a family have no means of remediation or defense.
+The lack of a formal complaint process hurts families and caregivers alike.

 The NAPS Night Doula Certificate was built to address that gap, establishing a voluntary evidence-based standard while the profession awaits the national oversight it needs.
 The case for mandatory standards is documented in The State of Newborn Care, a workforce policy paper published on SSRN in 2026 by Let Mommy Sleep.